-- 6. Troops and Equipment: Whenever NATO decides to carry out a mission, Allies commit troops and equipment to be placed under NATO command.
+5. Troops and Equipment: Whenever NATO decides to carry out a mission, Allies commit troops and equipment to be placed under NATO command.
 They become known as "NATO forces".
 The only military equipment that NATO owns is a fleet of AWACS (Airborne Warning and Control) surveillance aircraft.
-NATO is also developing a capability for Global Hawk surveillance drones. - 7.
-NATO's Command Structure: With so many countries working together, having a clear chain of command is vital.
+NATO is also developing a capability for Global Hawk surveillance drones.

+- 6. NATO's Command Structure: With so many countries working together, having a clear chain of command is vital.
 Military and civilian personnel from all member states work together every day within NATO's 'Command Structure'.
-This includes two top-level Strategic Commands: Allied Command Operations based in Mons in Belgium; and Allied Command Transformation, based in Norfolk in United States. - 8.
+This includes two top-level Strategic Commands: Allied Command Operations based in Mons in Belgium; and Allied Command Transformation, based in Norfolk in United States. - 7.
 NATO funding: Every NATO country contributes to the costs of running the Alliance.
 By far the biggest contribution comes from Allies' taking part in NATO-led missions and operations.
 For example, one country might provide fighter jets, while another provides ships or troops.
-NATO Allies also pay directly to NATO to cover the costs of NATO staff and buildings, its Command Structure, and its jointly-owned equipment, like its AWACS aircraft. - 9.
+NATO Allies also pay directly to NATO to cover the costs of NATO staff and buildings, its Command Structure, and its jointly-owned equipment, like its AWACS aircraft. - 8.
+Defence Spending: At the Wales Summit in 2014, NATO Allies pledged to invest more and better in defence to stop the cuts; move towards spending 2% of GDP on defence by 2024; and to spend 20% of that on major equipment.
+We are making progress.
+In 2015, we saw a real increase in national defence spending across European Allies and Canada.
+In 2016, this continued and, in 2017, we foresee an even greater annual real increase of 4.3%.
+This means, over the last three years, European Allies and Canada have spent almost 46 billion US dollars more on defence. - 9.
 The "Open Door": Any country in the Euro-Atlantic area is free to join NATO if it is prepared to meet the standards and obligations of membership, and to contribute to the security of the Alliance.
-Since 1949, NATO's membership has grown from 12 to 28 countries.
-Later this year, we will welcome Montenegro as our 29th member of the NATO Alliance. - 10.
+Since 1949, NATO's membership has grown from 12 to 29 countries.
+This year, we welcomed Montenegro as our 29th member of the NATO Alliance. - 10.
 Cyber Defence: Cyber-attacks are becoming more common, sophisticated and damaging.
 Cyber defence is now a top priority for NATO.
 NATO now recognises cyberspace as an 'operational domain' just like land, sea and air.
 NATO helps Allies to boost their cyber defences by sharing information about threats, investing in education and training, and through exercises.
 NATO also has cyber defence experts that can be sent to help Allies under attack.